IBM/webspherelab/Liberty_Perf_Lab.md

     Tue Apr 23 19:33:33 UTC 2019 MustGather&gt;&gt; Be sure to submit linperf_RESULTS.tar.gz, the javacores, and the server logs as noted in the MustGather.
     </pre>

-6. As mentioned at the end of the script output above, the resulting **linperf_RESULTS.tar.gz** does not include the thread dumps.
+6. As mentioned at the end of the script output, the resulting **linperf_RESULTS.tar.gz** does not include the thread dumps.
 Move them over to the current directory:

         mv /opt/ibm/wlp/output/defaultServer/javacore.* .